OpenLiberty/space-rover-mission/README.md

 #### Container 4 - MongoDB
 MongoDB is used to store information about past games.
 It interacts with the Leaderboard Service.

-#### Container 5 - Prometheus Server
+#### Container 5 - Prometheus server
-The Prometheus Server scrapes metrics from the Game Service and sends them to Grafana.
+The Prometheus server scrapes metrics from the Game Service and sends them to Grafana.

 #### Container 6 - Grafana
 Grafana takes the metrics scraped by the Prometheus Server and displays them on a dashboard.